George Washington: Valley Forge and Monmouth

 Washington and his army of 11,000 men went into winter quarters at Valley Forge north of Philadelphia in December 1777.
 There they lost between 2,000 and 3,000 men as a result of disease and lack of food, clothing, and shelter, reducing the army to below 9,000 men.
 By February, Washington was facing low troop morale and increased desertions.
 An internal revolt by his officers prompted some members of Congress to consider removing Washington from command.
 Washington's supporters resisted, and the matter was ultimately dropped.

 Washington made repeated petitions to Congress for provisions and expressed the urgency of the situation to a congressional delegation.
 Congress agreed to strengthen the army's supply lines and reorganize the quartermaster and commissary departments, while Washington launched the Grand Forage of 1778 (Note: See, for example, Todd W. Braisted, Grand Forage 1778, Westholme Publishing, 2016.) to collect food from the surrounding region.
 Meanwhile, Baron Friedrich Wilhelm von Steuben's incessant drilling transformed Washington's recruits into a disciplined fighting force.
 Washington appointed him Inspector General.

 In early 1778, the French entered into a Treaty of Alliance with the Americans.
 In May, Howe resigned and was replaced by Sir Henry Clinton.
 The British evacuated Philadelphia for New York that June and Washington summoned a war council of American and French generals.
 He chose to order a limited strike on the retreating British.
 Generals Lee and Lafayette moved with 4,000 men, without Washington's knowledge, and bungled their first strike on June 28.
 Washington relieved Lee and achieved a draw after an expansive battle.
 The British continued their retreat to New York.

 This battle "marked the end of the war's campaigning in the northern and middle states.
 Washington would not fight the British in a major engagement again for more than three years".
 British attention shifted to the Southern theatre; in late 1778, General Clinton captured Savannah, Georgia, a key port in the American South.
-Washington, meanwhile, ordered an expedition against the Iroquois, the Indigenous allies of the British, destroying their villages.
+Washington, meanwhile, ordered an expedition against the Haudenosaunee (Iroquois), the Indigenous allies of the British, destroying their villages.